susanev/uw-stars-cse/142/exams/final/study-session/arrays.md

 	| `{1, 2, 3, 2, 4, 5, 6}` | `false`
 	| `{3, 3, 3}` | `true`

-	You may use the Math.abs method to find the absolute value.

 3. Write a static method isSumArray that accepts an array of integers and returns whether for every group of three elements in the array, the first two elements sum up to the third.
 If the size of the array cannot be divided into groups of three, then the array does not pass the test.

 	For example, given the following arrays: